ESAT Chemistry: Revision Notes

 Sometimes testedC1.5

-This topic covers isotopes, which are atoms of the same element with different masses due to varying numbers of neutrons.
-You'll learn how to interpret mass spectra to identify an element's isotopes and their relative abundances.
+Isotopes are atoms of the same element with different masses caused by varying numbers of neutrons, and interpreting mass spectra lets you identify an element's isotopes and their relative abundances.

 Revise this topic ›Calculating Relative Atomic Mass